Zeyad-Daowd/cloud2butane/README.md

 - **`systemctl enable --now <unit>`** and other multi-flag `systemctl` invocations aren't recognized by the enable/disable detection, which currently expects a plain `systemctl enable|disable <unit>`.
-- Only `runcmd` lines matching `systemctl enable|disable <unit>` are understood.
-Ignition itself has no way to run arbitrary commands at provisioning time, so a generic `runcmd` can't be translated directly.
+- **Arbitrary `runcmd` commands** — only `systemctl enable|disable <unit>`
-  It's possible to approximate `runcmd` by having Butane declare a synthesized systemd oneshot unit (`Type=oneshot`, `ExecStart=<command>`, `ConditionFirstBoot=true`) that runs the command at first boot instead — this shifts execution from Ignition's provisioning stage to systemd itself, after Ignition has finished.
-That's a reasonable direction for a future iteration, but raises design questions (how to name synthesized units, whether to merge multiple unmatched `runcmd` lines into one unit or one each) that are out of scope for this prototype.
+  is currently translated.
+Ignition has no direct equivalent to cloud-init's provisioning-time command execution.
+A future implementation could synthesize systemd oneshot units to execute unmatched commands at first boot, but this introduces questions around unit naming and command grouping.

 ## Tests